jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 So one stripe has 8k data sectors and a 4k parity sector.
 To store a 128k file, we need 128k / 4k = 32 data sectors.
 To store 32 data sectors, each stripe has 2 data sectors, so we need 16 stripes in total.
-Or you could also say, that to store a 128k file, we need 128k / 8k data sectors = 16 stripes.
+Or you could also say that to store a 128k file, we need 128k / 8k data sectors = 16 stripes.
 Each of these stripes consists of two 4k data sectors and a 4k parity sector.
 In total, we store 128k data sectors (16 stripes * 8k data sectors) and 64k parity sectors (16 stripes * 4k parity sectors).
 Data sectors + parity sectors = total sectors